Meshqc/condensate/readme.md

 # Condensate: FuzDrop-like Protein Phase Separation Predictor

-A class project for building a web-based tool to predict liquid-liquid phase separation (LLPS) propensity in proteins, similar to FuzDrop.
+A class project for building a web-based tool to predict liquid-liquid phase separation (LLPS) propensity in proteins.

 ## 🎯 Project Overview